TheGeniusL/esphome-tuya-curtain/README.md

+Big thanks to Iphong for orignal code.
+Just made a few adjustments for the code to work with my zemismart curtains.

 # ESPHome firmware for Tuya Curtain

 So i got my hands on one of these Tuya Curtain.
 But the Home Assistant integration was terrible.
 So i decided to write my own custom firmware that talk to the Tuya MCU, and here is what i've goot so far.